 Tip: Airbnb can cancel a booking during a stay if the guest is actively violating your rules.
 Don’t be afraid to evict a guest if they are making too much noise and upsetting your neighbours.
 This kind of action will show residents nearby that you are serious about hosting respectable and rule-abiding visitors.

 Need some help writing your House Rules and liaising with guests?
-GuestReady provides Airbnb support services for hosts in London, Paris, Dubai and Hong Kong.
+GuestReady provides Airbnb support services for hosts in London, Paris, and Dubai.
 Get in touch to find out more.